rtcottle/weather/README.md

 ## Description

-This challenge was to build a 5-Day Weather App that utilizes API data to dynamically create items that will provide the user with a forcast.
+This challenge was to build a 5-Day Weather App that utilizes API data to dynamically create items that will provide the user with a forecast.

 - The goal of this project is to use APIs to make this app functional.